Continuing Education Credit at the ASHA Convention

-How much CE credit can I earn at Convention?
+How much CE credit can I earn at the 2017 ASHA Convention?

-The maximum credit you can earn for Convention, including ticketed pre-Convention sessions and special activities on Wednesday, November 13, is 31.5 PDHs (3.15 ASHA CEUs).
-The maximum not counting pre‑Convention activities is 26 PDHs (2.6 ASHA CEUs).
+The maximum credit you can earn at Convention, including ticketed pre-Convention sessions and special activities on Wednesday, November 8, is 30 PDHs (3.0 ASHA CEUs).
+The maximum, not counting pre‑Convention activities, is 26 PDHs (2.6 ASHA CEUs).